ethereum/ethereum-org-website/docs/next-docs/code-conventions.md

   // Component code
 }

+/**
+ * Components using `forwardRef` from the Chakra UI package *
+ * The first argument of the generic types is the props type signature.
+ *
+ * For the second argument of the generic types, you are declaring the primary element type that the component will render.
+ * This could be a `div`, `span`, `button`, etc. or a custom component (typeof Button) if said component is being used in the return.
+ */
-// Components using `forwardRef` from the Chakra UI package const Component = forwardRef<ComponentProps, "div">( ({ title, label, ...props }, ref) => {
+const Component = forwardRef<ComponentProps, "div">(
+  ({ title, label, ...props }, ref) => {
     // Component code